Fleet Services

 7. A UMB employee may operate a UMB-owned or -leased motor vehicle without using the occupant restraint devices only when it is necessary to transport the vehicle directly to the repair facility where the devices are to be repaired or replaced and made fully operational.

-8. The occupant restraint devices installed in a UMB-owned or -leased motor vehicle may be temporarily disabled or removed by vehicle maintenance personnel only when it is necessary to perform maintenance on or effect repairs to the vehicle or the restraint system.
+8. The occupant restraint devices installed in a UMB-owned or -leased motor vehicle may be temporarily disabled or removed by vehicle maintenance personnel only when it is necessary to perform maintenance on or complete repairs to the vehicle or the restraint system.

 9. The department head or supervisor to which vehicles are assigned is responsible for the implementation and enforcement of this regulation.